Marty Klein: Views on sexuality in the media

 Klein has criticized the mass media for talking about sexuality in what he claims is an exploitative manner.
 He calls this the "Oprah-ization" factor, where talk shows like Oprah and Dr. Phil will, for example, put teen prostitutes on stage and talk about how awful it is.
 What they are really doing, according to Klein, is showing teen girls in skimpy clothing talking about sex, which results in voyeuristic viewers.
 "If the American media really thought these stories were so terrible it wouldn't give them so much air time ...
 The key message in American culture is that sex is dangerous.
 But sex isn't dangerous, bad sexual decision making is dangerous."
 In an interview with Chip August for Personal Life Media Klein stated, "I think Oprah has single-handedly launched the victim industry in this country," adding that society is now infantilizing women by saying that they are unable to make decisions for themselves, that they are tricked into drinking at parties, that they can't control whether they get drunk or create circumstances of vulnerability.
 "It's demeaning to people to say that even though you're an adult, we're not going to hold you accountable for your own decision-making," he says.

 Views on pornography

 Klein has criticized as unproven the theory of "secondary effects", which posits that people involved with various forms of commercial sexual expression (such as escorts, strip clubs or pornography) will inevitably get involved with other, non-sexual illegal activity such as burglary, vandalism, or assault.
 He states that there is no evidence for this, but the idea appeals intuitively to many people.
 Thus instead of looking at the actual causal factors of crime, they seek to ban pornography, strip clubs and other outlets to reduce it.
 On 20/20 Klein told host John Stossel that 150 years ago most people got married as soon as they reached puberty, which was about 14 or 15 years old.
 Now most Americans reach puberty around ages 10–12 but they delay marriage into their late 20s.
-"Telling people to not have sex is like telling a depressed person to have a nice day and expecting that to lift their depression."